 Real estate truly is one of the best ways to build wealth over time.
 Just make sure you can comfortable afford your mortgage during good times and bad times.
 The last thing you want to do is have to foreclose or short-sale, like thousands of Americans did during the 2008-2009 financial crisis.

-To compare the latest mortgage rates, click here.
+Compare the latest mortgage rates here.
 Nothing feels better than owning an appreciating asset while getting to lower your mortgage payments over time.

 For more nuanced personal finance content, join 100,000+ others and sign up for the free Financial Samurai newsletter.
 Financial Samurai is one of the largest independently-owned personal finance sites that started in 2009.
 Everything is written based off firsthand experience.